willvieira/ms_STM-managed/manuscript/manuscript.md

 The metapopulation theory predicts the boundary of a species' range occurs where the colonization rate equals the extinction rate, wherever habitat is available [@Holt2000].
 Since colonization and extinction dynamics are an abstraction of low-level ecological processes, such as demographic rates, it is natural to assume that these dynamics are dependent on environmental conditions.
 Therefore, we expect trees' range limits to change with climate warming.
-Derived from this theory, @Talluto2017 quantified the colonization and extinction rates as a function of climate for 21 tree species in eastern North America, and found that their distribution are out of equilibrium with current climate.
+Derived from this theory, @Talluto2017 quantified the colonization and extinction rates as a function of climate for 21 tree species in eastern North America and found that their distribution is out of equilibrium with the current climate.
 Specifically, they found a colonization credit at the leading edge of their range whereby suitable habitat is left unoccupied, and an extinction debt at the trailing edge whereby populations persist in unsuitable habitats.
 This lag following climate warming is likely to increase in the future, as the range limits of temperate and mixed forests will barely shift northward due to its slow demography and limited dispersal rates [@Vissault2020].

 Forest management provides an opportunity to reduce colonization credit and extinction debt and, therefore, accelerate range shift to help trees keep pace with climate warming.
 Although some management practices, such as assisted migration [@Peters1985a], have been proposed as a potential tool towards this end [*e.g.* @Gray2011], there has been extensive debate about its effectiveness with no definite conclusion [*e.g.* @McLachlan2007; @Vila2010; @Ricciardi2009; @Schwartz2009].
 The truth is, temperature is warming and there is an increased need to consider the future environmental conditions in the adaption of forest management practices [@Keenan2015; @Ameztegui2018].
-Reduce colonization credit and extinction debt to accelerate tree range shifts can be obtained through different management approaches involving different ecological processes.
+Reducing colonization credit and extinction debt to accelerate tree range shifts can be obtained through different management approaches involving different ecological processes.
 For instance, large-scale harvesting may reduce extinction debt by removing maladapted individuals at the trailing edge, and also reduce colonization credit by reducing competitive interactions at the leading edge [@Leithead2010; @Steenberg2013; @Brice2020].
 Similarly, stand thinning could improve the competitive ability of certain tree species that thrive in forest gaps.
 Yet another management option would be the planting of novel species or genotypes in open areas, or enrichment planting in mature stands, which could favor the desired successional pathways.